kununu/collections/docs/abstract-item.md

 ### Builders

-As said above the class can help you building your instances from data stored in arrays.
+As said above the class can help you to build your instances from data stored in arrays.
 Every subclass will have the method `build`.

 ```php